26th April 2018

 5 most common questions about dental implants

-Dental implants are a great solution to missing teeth and can restore form and function to your smile, but we understand they can represent quite the investment.
-If you’re doing a little background reading, have been considering implants but need some guidance, or are just plain curious, then hopefully these 5 questions and answers can shed some light on the world of benefits dental implants promise!
+Dental implants in London are a great solution to missing teeth and can restore form and function to your smile, but we understand they can represent quite an investment.
+If you’re doing a little background reading, have been considering dental implants but need some guidance, or are just plain curious, then hopefully these 5 questions and answers can shed some light on the world of benefits dental implants promise!

 Will my dental implants look natural?

 This is a common concern about dental implants.
-Nobody wants one gleaming, artificially white tooth in amongst a mouth full of normal-coloured teeth, and we can assure you that your dental implant won’t look like that with us!
-We craft your dental implant to not only be the same size and shape as your existing teeth, but also the same colour, so nobody need know you had treatment.
+Nobody wants one gleaming, artificially white tooth in amongst a mouth full of normal-coloured teeth, and we can assure you that your dental implant won’t look like that at our London dental practice!
+We craft your dental implant in London to not only be the same size and shape as your existing teeth but also the same colour, so nobody needs to know you had treatment.
 We won’t tell if you don’t.

-After your initial and in-depth consultation, our specialist dentist Andreas Jahnigen will place your implants in a separate appointment.
-Your implants will come in two parts: the root, and the implant crown.
-We will place your root first, which will fuse to your jaw bone over time to provide a strong and stable foundation for your tooth replacement.
+After your initial and in-depth consultation at our London dental practice, our specialist dentist Andreas Jahnigen will place your dental implants in a separate appointment.
+Your dental implants will come in two parts: the root, and the implant crown.
+We will place your root first, which will fuse to your jawbone over time to provide a strong and stable foundation for your tooth replacement.
 The second stage involves fitting the crown, which is the part of the implant that resembles the tooth.
-This procedure is similar for implant-retained dentures, where multiple roots are placed, and a denture fixed onto them with the crowns already attached.
+This procedure is similar to implant-retained dentures, where multiple roots are placed, and a denture is fixed onto them with the crowns already attached.

 What are dental implants made of?